vmware-tanzu/velero/site/docs/master/install-overview.md

 - [Advanced installation topics](#advanced-installation-topics)

 ## Prerequisites
-- access to a Kubernetes cluster, v1.TODO or later, with DNS and container networking enabled.
+- access to a Kubernetes cluster, v1.10 or later, with DNS and container networking enabled.
 - `kubectl` installed locally

-Additionally, Velero uses object storage to store backups and associated artifacts.
+Velero uses object storage to store backups and associated artifacts.
 It also optionally integrates with supported block storage systems to snapshot your persistent volumes.
 Before beginning the installation process, you should identify the object storage provider and optional block storage provider(s) you'll be using from the list of [compatible providers][0].

 There are supported storage providers for both cloud-provider environments and on-premises environments.
 For more details on on-premises scenarios, see the [on-premises documentation][4].